continuitydrift/eth-denver-2022/chapter-11.md

 Marcus was silent.
 "Should we get moving?"

-AFter the next rise, they saw some mountain goats, and Marcus took their picture.
+After the next rise, they saw some mountain goats, and Marcus took their picture.

 "I thought it was supposed to be random?"
 Babacar said, out of breath.